Supergiovane/KNXUltimate/README.md

 <br/>
 <br/>

-# KNX Secure connection sample (you can find this sample in the "sampleSecure.js" file):
+# KNX Secure connection sample (you can find this sample in the "sampleSecure.js" file)

 The knx secure is under development.
 You can see this sample as reference, if you wish to contribute to the project.<br/>
 KNX Secure is not ready and it still in pre alfa.<br/>